-Of course, the level of detail and staging does not rise to the level of the ODIN, but this is not what the EVO was made for anyway as they are different in this regard.
-What I appreciated most was that the treble and mids came forward enough for my tonal preferences.
+Of course, the level of detail and scale doesn't reach the level of the ODIN, but the EVO isn't made for that anyway, as they're different in that regard.
+What I appreciated most was that the highs and mids came forward enough for my tonal preferences.
 The Genesis cable gave the EVO arguably its most unique sonic signature, and it was definitely a good pairing.

 The Legend EVO is a BIG IEM.
-It is the largest IEM I know of from Empire Ear's lineup.
-The shell itself is larger than the Odin, Valkyrie MK II and Legend X OG however the nozzel length is slightly longer.For my ears, the EVO fit fine and I was able to use them for 3 hours without pain.
-This may be due to the Final E tips which help provide a better fit on the EVO compared to deeply inserted ear tips (e.g CP 155).
-If you have have fit issues with ODIN, you may have issues with EVO in my view.
-It is best to try them out yourself.
+It is the largest IEM that I know from the Empire Ear product range.
+The shell itself is larger than that of the Odin, Valkyrie MK II and Legend X OG, but the stem length is slightly longer.For my ears the EVO fit well and I was able to wear them for 3 hours with no pain.
+This may be due to the Final E-Tips which provide a better fit on the EVO compared to deep set ear tips (e.g. CP 155).
+If you have ODIN fit issues, I think you will have EVO issues as well.
+It's best to try them yourself.

-- 2 W9 + subwoofers
+- 2 W9 + subwoofer

-- Weapon X bone conduction transducer Ultra Driver
+- Weapon X Bone Conductor Ultra Driver

 - 9-way synX crossover